2E0PGS/blog/_posts/2019-10-07-rtsp-ip-tables.md

 # RTSP forwarding

-This is similair to a "data diode".
+This is similar to a "data diode".

 For this example I am using a Raspberry Pi with two NICs.
 One onboard (primary network 192.168.1.40) and one USB (secondary network 192.168.50.1).